 Diagnosis and Treatment

-Kids who are diagnosed with MVP usually require no medical treatment.
-In some cases where MVP causes significant regurgitation, blood pressure medication is prescribed to control how hard the heart muscle must work.
+Kids who are diagnosed with MVP won't need medical treatment.
+In some cases where MVP causes significant regurgitation, doctors may prescribe blood pressure medication to control how hard the heart muscle works.
 (With blood leaking back into the atrium, the heart works harder to pump the normal amount of blood out to the body.)

 A child who has an arrhythmia (an abnormal heart rhythm) in addition to MVP may need to take medicine to help regulate the heart's rhythm.
 However, this is not common in kids.

 Leakage due to MVP may continue over years; very rarely, a child might need surgery to repair a very leaky mitral valve.

 In a child with MVP with regurgitation (leaking), there is a small risk of a bacterial infection of the heart valve (infective endocarditis).
 It very rarely happens during childhood.
 Many times the bacteria that cause this kind of infection start out living in the mouth and from there enter the bloodstream through the gums and then, even more rarely, cause the infection.